88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 6.
 See on the Text.
 But it is difficult to see the aptness of the symbolism.

-335:LIV Thunder rolling above is supposed to produce movement in the waters of the marsh below.
+<a name="fn_243"></a>[335:LIV](#fr_243) Thunder rolling above is supposed to produce movement in the waters of the marsh below.
 The combination of this symbolism in Kwei Mei is recognised as an evil omen in the case which the name denotes.
 The application of it is not inappropriate.

 Paragraph 1.
 'It is the constant practice (for such a case)' seems to mean that an ancillary wife has no right to the disposition of herself, but must do what she is told.
 Thus it is that the mean position of the younger sister does not interfere with the service she can render.

 The addition to the Text of 1 the purpose' in paragraph 4 is to show that the putting marriage off is on the part of the lady and not on the other side.

-336:LV Lightning appears here as the natural phenomenon of which Lî is the symbol.
+<a name="fn_244"></a>[336:LV](#fr_244) Lightning appears here as the natural phenomenon of which Lî is the symbol.
 The virtues attributed to the two trigrams are certainly required in the application of them which is subjoined; but that application has little or nothing to do with the explanation of the hexagram supplied by the Text.

 I hardly understand the conclusion of paragraph 1.
 My translation of it is according to the view of [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), if I rightly understand that.